Order of the Bath: Foundation of the order

-The majority of the new Knights Companions were knighted by the King and invested with their ribands and badges on 27 May 1725.
-Although the statutes set out the full medieval ceremony which was to be used for creating knights, this was not performed, and indeed was possibly never intended to be, as the original statutes contained a provision allowing the Great Master to dispense Knights Companion from these requirements.
+The majority of the new Knights Companions were knighted by the King, and invested with their ribands and badges on 27 May 1725.
+Although the statutes set out the full medieval ceremony which was to be used for creating knights, this was not performed, and indeed, was possibly never intended to be, as the original statutes contained a provision allowing the Great Master to dispense Knights Companion from these requirements.
 The original knights were dispensed from all the medieval ceremonies with the exception of the Installation, which was performed in the Order's Chapel, the Henry VII Chapel in Westminster Abbey, on 17 June.
 This precedent was followed until 1812, after which the Installation was also dispensed with, until its revival in the twentieth century.
 The ceremonies however remained part of the Statutes until 1847.

-Although the initial appointments to the Order were largely political, from the 1770s appointments to the Order were increasingly made for naval, military or diplomatic achievements.
+Although the initial appointments to the Order were largely political, from the 1770s, appointments to the Order were increasingly made for non-aristocratic naval, military, or diplomatic achievements.
 This is partly due to the conflicts Britain was engaged in over this period.
-The Peninsular War resulted in so many deserving candidates for the Bath that a statute was issued allowing the appointment of Extra Knights in time of war, who were to be additional to the numerical limits imposed by the statutes, and whose number was not subject to any restrictions.
+The Peninsular War resulted in so many deserving candidates for the Bath, that a statute was issued allowing the appointment of Extra Knights in time of war, who were to be additional to the numerical limits imposed by the statutes, and whose number was not subject to any restrictions.
 Another statute, this one issued some 80 years earlier, had also added a military note to the Order.
 Each knight was required, under certain circumstances, to supply and support four men-at-arms for a period not exceeding 42 days in any year, to serve in any part of Great Britain.
 This company was to be captained by the Great Master, who had to supply four trumpeters, and was also to appoint eight officers for this body.
 However, the statute was never invoked.